Violence Against Women Act

 You can apply for a green card immediately if you are the:

 If you are a self-petitioner that was not mentioned in the above list, such as the spouse or child of a lawful permanent resident, your ability to apply is based on the “family preference system”.
 The family preference system limits the number of people who can immigrate each year and there are many factors that will determine your waitlist time.
-You can learn more on the US Citizenship and Immigration Services website.
+You can learn more at USCIS.

 Being approved as a self-petitioner under VAWA is not a guarantee that you will receive a green card.
 When you apply for your green card you will have to prove that you are “admissible” or that you are legally allowed to become a lawful permanent resident.
 There are many reasons that someone may not be allowed to become a lawful permanent resident, such as engaging in criminal activity.

 To apply for a green card, you may file Form I-485, “Application to Register Permanent Residence or Adjust Status.”
 You will also need to submit other documentation and applicable forms.
-To learn more about applying for a green card, as a VAWA self-petitioner go to the US Citizenship and Immigration Services website.
+To learn more about applying for a green card, as a VAWA self-petitioner visit, USCIS.